khw100/ZipFileManager/README.md

 NOTE: THIS PROJECT WILL BE UTILIZING SQLITE INSTEAD OF JSON FOR EASIER LOG ACCESS AND EDITING.
 CHANGES IN PROGRESS.

+Windows only for now.\
+Mac compatibility will be added later.

 This program is a portion of the larger Mod Manager Project I am working on dealing with:\
 Zip extraction.\
 File movement and deletion.\